tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 - `Get-WmiObject -Class`
 - `Get-WmiObject -Property`

-### <a name="add-support-w3c-extended-log-file-format-in-import-csv-2482httpsgithubcompowershellpowershellissues2482"></a>De uitgebreide W3C-indeling voor logboek bestanden toevoegen in `Import-Csv` [#2482](https://github.com/PowerShell/PowerShell/issues/2482)
+### <a name="add-support-w3c-extended-log-file-format-in-import-csv-2482httpsgithubcompowershellpowershellissues2482"></a>Add support W3C Extended Log File Format in `Import-Csv` [#2482](https://github.com/PowerShell/PowerShell/issues/2482)

-Voorheen kan de cmdlet `Import-Csv` niet worden gebruikt om de logboek bestanden rechtstreeks te importeren in de uitgebreide W3C-logboek indeling en dat er extra actie moet worden ondernomen.
-Met deze wijziging wordt de uitgebreide W3C-logboek indeling ondersteund.
+Previously, the `Import-Csv` cmdlet cannot be used to directly import the log files in W3C extended log format and additional action would be required.
+With this change, W3C extended log format is supported.

-### <a name="parameter-binding-problem-with-valuefromremainingarguments-in-ps-functions-2035httpsgithubcompowershellpowershellissues2035"></a>Fout bij het binden van de para meter met `ValueFromRemainingArguments` in PS-functies [#2035](https://github.com/PowerShell/PowerShell/issues/2035)
+### <a name="parameter-binding-problem-with-valuefromremainingarguments-in-ps-functions-2035httpsgithubcompowershellpowershellissues2035"></a>Parameter binding problem with `ValueFromRemainingArguments` in PS functions [#2035](https://github.com/PowerShell/PowerShell/issues/2035)

-`ValueFromRemainingArguments` retourneert nu de waarden als een matrix in plaats van een enkele waarde die zelf een matrix is.
+`ValueFromRemainingArguments` now returns the values as an array instead of a single value which itself is an array.

-### <a name="buildversion-is-removed-from-psversiontable-1415httpsgithubcompowershellpowershellissues1415"></a>`BuildVersion` is uit `$PSVersionTable` verwijderd [#1415](https://github.com/PowerShell/PowerShell/issues/1415)
+### <a name="buildversion-is-removed-from-psversiontable-1415httpsgithubcompowershellpowershellissues1415"></a>`BuildVersion` is removed from `$PSVersionTable` [#1415](https://github.com/PowerShell/PowerShell/issues/1415)

-Verwijder de eigenschap `BuildVersion` van `$PSVersionTable`.
-Deze eigenschap is gekoppeld aan de Windows-build-versie.
-In plaats daarvan raden we u aan `GitCommitId` te gebruiken om de exacte build-versie van Power shell Core op te halen.
+Remove the `BuildVersion` property from `$PSVersionTable`.
+This property was tied to the Windows build version.
+Instead, we recommend that you use `GitCommitId` to retrieve the exact build version of PowerShell Core.

-### <a name="changes-to-web-cmdlets"></a>Wijzigingen in Web-cmdlets
+### <a name="changes-to-web-cmdlets"></a>Changes to Web Cmdlets

-De onderliggende .NET API van de Web-cmdlets is gewijzigd in `System.Net.Http.HttpClient`.
-Deze wijziging biedt veel voor delen.
-Deze wijziging in combi natie met een gebrek aan interoperabiliteit met Internet Explorer heeft geresulteerd in verschillende belang rijke wijzigingen in `Invoke-WebRequest` en `Invoke-RestMethod`.

-- `Invoke-WebRequest` ondersteunt nu alleen eenvoudige HTML-parsering. `Invoke-WebRequest` retourneert altijd een `BasicHtmlWebResponseObject`-object.
-De eigenschappen `ParsedHtml` en `Forms` zijn verwijderd.
+The underlying .NET API of the Web Cmdlets has been changed to `System.Net.Http.HttpClient`.
+This change provides many benefits.
+However, this change along with a lack of interoperability with Internet Explorer have resulted in several breaking changes within `Invoke-WebRequest` and `Invoke-RestMethod`.

+- `Invoke-WebRequest` now supports basic HTML Parsing only. `Invoke-WebRequest` always returns a `BasicHtmlWebResponseObject` object.
+The `ParsedHtml` and `Forms` properties have been removed.
-- `BasicHtmlWebResponseObject.Headers` waarden zijn nu `String[]` in plaats van `String`.
+- `BasicHtmlWebResponseObject.Headers` values are now `String[]` instead of `String`.
-- `BasicHtmlWebResponseObject.BaseResponse` is nu een `System.Net.Http.HttpResponseMessage`-object.
+- `BasicHtmlWebResponseObject.BaseResponse` is now a `System.Net.Http.HttpResponseMessage` object.
-- De eigenschap `Response` op Web cmdlet Exceptions is nu een `System.Net.Http.HttpResponseMessage`-object.
+- The `Response` property on Web Cmdlet exceptions is now a `System.Net.Http.HttpResponseMessage` object.
-- Strikte RFC-header parseren is nu standaard voor de para meter `-Headers` en `-UserAgent`.
-Dit kan worden overgeslagen met `-SkipHeaderValidation`.
-- `file://`-en `ftp://` URI-schema's worden niet meer ondersteund.
-- `System.Net.ServicePointManager`-instellingen worden niet meer nageleefd.
-- Er is momenteel geen authenticatie op basis van certificaten beschikbaar in macOS.
+- Strict RFC header parsing is now default for the `-Headers` and `-UserAgent` parameter.
+This can be bypassed with `-SkipHeaderValidation`.
+- `file://` and `ftp://` URI schemes are no longer supported.
+- `System.Net.ServicePointManager` settings are no longer honored.
+- There is currently no certificate based authentication available on macOS.
-- Het gebruik van `-Credential` over een `http://` URI resulteert in een fout.
-Gebruik een `https://` URI of geef de para meter `-AllowUnencryptedAuthentication` op om de fout te onderdrukken.
+- Use of `-Credential` over an `http://` URI will result in an error.
+Use an `https://` URI or supply the `-AllowUnencryptedAuthentication` parameter to suppress the error.
-- `-MaximumRedirection` maakt nu een afsluit fout als de omleidings pogingen de gegeven limiet overschrijden in plaats van de resultaten van de laatste omleiding te retour neren.
+- `-MaximumRedirection` now produces a terminating error when redirection attempts exceed the provided limit instead of returning the results of the last redirection.
+- In PowerShell 6.2, a change was made to default to UTF-8 encoding for JSON responses.
+When a charset is not supplied for a JSON response, the default encoding should be UTF-8 per RFC 8259.